 Cyber-readiness: Meeting CMMC mandates

-Government contractors must comply with the new Cybersecurity Maturity Model Certification (CMMC) program from the Department of Defense (DoD) and its standards to maintain existing contracts and win new ones.
+Government contractors will need to comply with the Department of Defense’s (DoD) new Cybersecurity Maturity Model Certification (CMMC) program and its standards to maintain existing contracts and win new ones once the DoD rules are finalized.

 CMMC requirements for federal government contractors